tedski999/tcdicn/README.md

 systemctl --user status tcdicn  # View service status
 ```

-To actually use the network, you need to implement your groups scenario's sensors and actuators as a tcdicn Node.
+To actually use the network, you need to implement your team's scenario's sensors and actuators as a tcdicn Node.
 Example sensor and actuator nodes have also been provided in `./examples``:

 ``` bash
 TCDICN_ID=my_cool_sensor PYTHONPATH=. python3 ./examples/sensor.py